Alyxxxxxxx/TrailerLoad-BalancingModel/README.md

 # TrailerLoad-BalancingModel
-**Repository Description**:   Python-based multi-agent simulation to optimize forklift usage for trailer unloading, minimizing time and congestion.
+Python-based multi-agent simulation to optimize forklift usage for trailer unloading, minimizing time and congestion.
 Uses OpenGL/Pygame for visualization, NumPy for calculations, and outputs CSV results with an analytical forklift optimization model.